BrackPanthers/habits/README.md

 #### Version

-Habit Tracker Version 0.1</br>
+Habit Master Version 0.1</br>
-Last updated: 03/09/2016</br>
+Last updated: 03/14/2016</br>

 #### About
-Habit Tracker mobile app, was developed as a DevMountain DM-8 group project.
-The idea behind Habit Tracker is to keep track of good and bad habits in an easy and intuitive way.
-Creating a habit is easy, see your daily/weekly progress, and keep track of your monthly progress for each of those habits.
+This mobile app was developed as a DevMountain DM-8 group project.
+The idea behind Habit Master is to provide users with the ability to keep track of good and bad habits in an easy and intuitive way.
+Add a habit, "check in" daily and report your compliance, view your weekly and long term consistency/streaks, motivate yourself to become better.

-#### Watch this video to see Habit Tracker at work
+#### Video Walkthrough

 <a href="https://youtu.be/f7f0sLH3yOU">![][login]</a>

-#### Track Your Habits
+#### Your personal profile
-Habit Tracker makes it easy to track the days you follow or break a habit.
-This way you prepare for those days that are the hardest to keep a habit on.
+See an overview of how you're doing with all your habits in one place when you log in.

 ![][track]

-#### Creating Habits
+#### Add New Habits
-Create good/bad habits and work on improving or stoping them.
-Set the frequency of each habit to track.
+Add habits you'd like to master, select whether you want to do them more or less, commit to a daily or weekly frequency.

 ![][create]

 #### Log Your Habits
-Logging your habits is a simple screen tap.
+Log your habits with a simple tap.

 ![][track2]

-#### Streak
+#### View Your Streaks
-Habit Tracker allows you to track your good and bad habits for each month.
+Habit Master automatically calculates your current/longest streak and populates a detailed calendar view of your  history with each habit.

 ![][streak2]